Nicotine pouch: Germany

+Norway

+In Norway, their sale in general stores are banned because they are classified as a new nicotine product.

 Tobacco-free nicotine pouches were for sale in Norway from 2014 to 2018, under the name Epok.
 In June 2018 the Norwegian Directorate of Health forced British American Tobacco Norway to remove Epok from sale.
 The Norwegian Directorate of Health argued that since Epok didn't contain any tobacco, it was a new form of nicotine product, distinct from the other forms of snus approved in Norway.
 Approval for the nicotine pouch brand ZYN had already been rejected twice for a very similar product.
 Within days of the ban, Epok was re-introduced to the Norwegian market, with a minute amount of bleached tobacco added, to qualify as snus, an already approved form of nicotine product.
-As of July 2022, Epok is still sold by Norwegian grocery stores.
+As of July 2025, Epok is still sold by Norwegian grocery stores.

-In Canada, nicotine is considered a prescription drug, therefore personal imports of nicotine products are prohibited.
-Exceptions exist for those who are a health practitioner or medical practitioner, a drug manufacturer, a wholesale druggist, a pharmacist, or a resident of a foreign country while a visitor in Canada.
+Sweden

+Like snus, nicotine pouches are sold in Sweden.

+Switzerland

+The tobacco legislation in Switzerland allows the sale of nicotine pouches.

+United Kingdom

+The pouches are sold in supermarkets in the United Kingdom, and are not covered by tobacco or medical laws there.
+In 2022, the Action on Smoking and Health group called for a regulatory framework covering all nicotine products.

+United States

+It is assumed nicotine pouches are classified as tobacco products in the US because they contain nicotine obtained from tobacco.
+However, regulatory ambiguity exists, particularly concerning synthetic nicotine pouches, which are not explicitly covered under traditional tobacco regulations.
+The US Food and Drug Administration (FDA) has extended its oversight to nicotine pouches under the Family Smoking Prevention and Tobacco Control Act, requiring manufacturers to submit Premarket Tobacco Product Applications (PMTAs) for approval.

+In 2021, the American College of Chest Physicians (CHEST) and other health organizations urged the US Food and Drug Administration (FDA) to address regulatory gaps related to synthetic nicotine products, including nicotine pouches, citing concerns about youth usage and public health impact.